honeytreelabs/homeautomation-plc/rust/docs/building.md

 - inputs are copied into `gv.inputs` before each cycle
 - outputs are copied from `gv.outputs` after each cycle
 - output coils are written only when their effective output array changed
+- serial data bits support `5`, `6`, `7`, and `8`
+- serial stop bits support `1` and `2`
+- operations use a positive 500 ms timeout by default so missing devices do not block the scheduler indefinitely

 TOML shape: